Momofuku Ando: Cup Noodles invention

 According to The Financial Times, Ando's invention of Cup Noodles in 1971, at the age of 61, helped spark the popularity of instant noodles overseas.
 He had observed that Americans ate noodles by breaking the noodles in half, putting them into a paper cup, and pouring hot water over the noodles.
 They also ate them with a fork instead of chopsticks.
 Ando was inspired, and felt that a Styrofoam cup—with a narrower bottom than the top—would be the ideal vessel for holding noodles and keeping them warm.
 Eating the noodles would then be as easy as opening the lid, adding hot water and waiting.
 This simplicity, efficiency and low price of Cup Noodles went on to transform Nissin's fortunes.

 Ando began the sales of his most famous product, Cup Noodle (カップヌードル, Kappu Nūdoru), on September 18, 1971, with the idea of providing a waterproof polystyrene container.
 As prices dropped, instant ramen soon became a booming business.
 Worldwide demand reached 98 billion servings in 2009.

 In 1972, the Asama-Sansō hostage standoff took place in Nagano Prefecture, Japan.
 Widespread coverage of the event, which included repeated images of the prefectural Riot Police Unit eating the noodles on national television, have been conjectured as boosting awareness of the brand.

 Industry memberships

 In 1964, seeking a way to promote the instant noodle industry, Ando founded the Instant Food Industry Association, which set guidelines for fair competition and product quality, introducing several industry standards such as the inclusion of production dates on packaging and the "fill to" line.

-He was also the chairman of the International Ramen Manufacturers' Association.
+Ando also founded and became chairman of the International Ramen Manufacturers Association (IRMA) in 1997, later renamed to the World Instant Noodles Association (WINA), after seeing the need for greater oversight on instant noodles through a regulatory body.

 Personal life and death

-When Taiwan was handed over to the Republic of China after the end of World War II, Ando had to choose between becoming its citizen or remaining a Japanese subject.
-Ando chose the former in order to keep his ancestral properties on the island, as all Japanese nationals had to forfeit their properties in Taiwan.
+After World War II, Japan surrendered colonies and territories it occupied during its imperial expansion, and Taiwan was returned to Republic of China.
+Ando received his Chinese citizenship.